Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus

-Nevertheless, consensus in all these cases requires communication steps that involve a Byzantine majority of replicas under the assumption of a Byzantine adversary that controls up to a \textit{fixed} resilience threshold of $t=\lfloor \frac{n-1}{3} \rfloor$ replicas.
-Often, the quorum size for proceeding to the next protocol stage depends on this threshold, a Byzantine $t$-\textit{dissemination quorum} with $\lceil \frac{n+t+1}{2} \rceil$ replicas~\cite{malkhi1998byzantine}.
-This size equals roughly $\frac{2}{3}$ of all replicas if an \textit{optimal} resilience threshold is used.
+Nevertheless, the consensus in all these cases requires communication involving a quorum of replicas under the assumption that the adversary controls no more than a \emph{fixed resilience threshold} of $t=\lfloor \frac{n-1}{3} \rfloor$ replicas.
+Often, the quorum size for proceeding to the next protocol stage depends on this threshold, a Byzantine $t$-\emph{dissemination quorum} with $\lceil \frac{n+t+1}{2} \rceil$ replicas~\cite{malkhi1998byzantine}.
+This size equals roughly $\frac{2}{3}$ of all replicas if an \emph{optimal} resilience threshold is used.
 Two challenges arise in optimizing end-to-end client latency for geo-replicated or planetary-scale systems like permissioned blockchains (e.g., \cite{androulaki2018hyperledger,crain2021red}) with tens of nodes distributed worldwide.
 First, theoretical lower bounds define that at least three communication steps are required for reaching consensus without giving up the optimal resilience~\cite{martin2006fast,kuznetsov2021revisiting}.
 Second, there are physical limits that bound link transmission speed to a fraction of the speed of light (e.g., $0.67c$~\cite{kohls2022verloc}).
 Contrarily, improving throughput is a much more popular objective that can be achieved by parallelizing/distributing tasks (e.g.,~\cite{crain2021red,pace}), improving bandwidth usage (e.g.,~\cite{scalabilitymadesimple,probft}), or simply by using a better infrastructure (e.g., better network links).
 Nonetheless, globally ordering transactions in a fraction of a second is still far from reality for existing systems~\cite{gramoli23diablo}, making near-instantaneous confirmation of transactions a missing usability feature of blockchains.